Marc Laidlaw

-Marc Laidlaw (born August 3, 1960) is an American novelist and video game writer.
-He is a former writer for the video game company Valve, where he worked on the Half-Life series before his departure in 2016.
-He has published several novels.
+Marc Laidlaw is an American writer.
+Until 2016, he was a writer for the video game company Valve, where he worked on the Half-Life and Portal series.

+Before joining Valve, Laidlaw was a novelist working in the fantasy and horror genres.
+In 1996 he won the International Horror Guild Award for his novel The 37th Mandala.
+In 2025, Laidlaw's 1983 short story "400 Boys" was adapted as an episode of the Netflix series Love, Death & Robots.

 Biography

-Laidlaw was born and raised in Laguna Beach, California.
-He attended the University of Oregon, where he tried, and was discouraged by, punched card computer programming.
+Laidlaw attended the University of Oregon, where he tried, and was discouraged by, punched card computer programming.
 He wrote short stories and his first novel, Dad's Nuke, was published in 1985.
 This was followed by several more novels over the next decade, while working as a legal secretary in San Francisco.

 Laidlaw had played computer and arcade games, but was not intrigued until he played Myst (1993).
 He obsessed over Myst and bought a new computer so that he could play it.
-He wrote The Third Force (1996), a tie-in novel based on the world created by the Gadget computer game.
+He wrote The Third Force (1996), a tie-in novel based on the world of the Gadget computer game.